 The West Coast is a great place to live for any number of reasons.
-The weather is lovely and there are so many great things that you can do in order to thrive.
+The weather is lovely, and there are so many great things that you can do in order to thrive.
 But, before you think about moving to San Francisco, you want to be sure that you know what it looks like if you’re living in San Francisco.

 Many people have heard about the high cost of living in San Francisco, Silicon Valley, and Los Angeles.
 But, what does that look like?
 And what can you expect if you’re living in SF?
 Let’s take a closer look at the details around this whole thing.
+If you’re considering a move to San Francisco, it’s also a good idea to research long distance moving companies to help with your relocation.

 1. Real Estate